SkafteNicki/dtu_mlops/projects.md

 set out to do.
 By the end of the day, you should commit your project description to the `README.md` file belonging to your project repository.
 If you filled out the ML canvas, feel free to include that as part of the `README.md` file.
 Also remember to commit whatever you have done on the project until now.
-When you have done this, go to DTU Learn and hand-in (as a group) the *link to your github repository* as an assignment.
+When you have done this, go to DTU Learn and hand-in (as a group) the *link to your GitHub repository* as an assignment.

-We will briefly (before next Monday) look over your github repository and project description to check that everything is fine.
+We will briefly (before next Monday) look over your GitHub repository and project description to check that everything is fine.
 If we have any questions/concerns we will contact you.

 ### Day 2